Jordan Spieth Betting Profile: The Sentry - PGA TOUR

 Spieth's Best Finishes

-- Spieth played 23 tournaments last season, securing five finishes in the top five and earning eight top-10 finishes.
+- Spieth took part in 23 tournaments last season, earning five top-five finishes and collecting eight finishes in the top 10.

 - Last season Spieth's best performance came when he shot -25 and finished second at the RBC Heritage.

-- With 1099 points last season, Spieth ranked 31st in the FedExCup standings.
+- Spieth earned 1099 points last season, which ranked him 31st in the FedExCup standings.

 Spieth's Strokes Gained Rankings